XanaduAI/pennylane-datasets/content/other/low-depth-image-circuits/mnist/using_this_dataset.md

-Data for benchmarking machine learning models, found in an upcoming paper: *Typical machine learning datasets as low-depth quantum circuits*.
+Data for benchmarking machine learning models, generated for an upcoming paper: *Typical Machine Learning Datasets as Low-Depth Quantum Circuits*.

 **Description of the dataset**